R & D of prototype iTOF-MRPC at CEE

 \subsection{Signal transmission model}

-Ansys HFSS is a 3D electromagnetic simulation software for designing and simulating high-frequency electronic products, such as high-speed PCBs, by using frequency and time domain finite-element method (FEM).
-In this study, we use HFSS to simulate the signal transmission process in MRPC.

-A typical iTOF-MRPC model is constructed as shown in Fig\ref{fig:10a}.
-This model simplifies the iTOF-MRPC structure by replacing glass, gas gap, and PCB with equivalent uniform medium.
-The permittivity of the equivalent dielectric is adjusted so that the impedance of the model matches the measured value (30 $\Omega$) of the prototype.
-To speed up the calculation, only 25 strips(5 PCBs with 5 readout strips per PCB) are considered in the simulation and the length of the detector is set to 300 mm.
-The readout strips from different PCBs (\#1, \#2, \#3 and \#4)are connected to the bottom PCB (\#5) via metal pins.
-Two signals with opposite polarities, one aggregated from PCB \#1, \#3 and \#5, and the other from PCB \#2 and \#4, are fed to a pair of differential transmission lines.These lines with a length of 20 mm and an differential impedance of 100 $\Omega$ are then connected to the readout ports (port5) at both ends of the MRPC detector.
-A 1 M$\Omega$ lumped port is placed in the center of each stack.
-These four ports will input a Gaussian-shape excitation that simulates the induced signal on the readout strip generated by the avalanches in each stack.
-The Gaussian-shape signal has an amplitude of 1V and a rise time of 230 ps, which is consistent with the real signal.
-The excitation signal input to each port is delayed by 20 ps sequentially, from the top to the bottom, to simulate the time difference between the induced signals in each stack in the case of particle crossing.To calculate the signal transmission process, transient solver of Ansys HFSS is used.
+A typical iTOF-MRPC model is constructed, as shown in Fig.\ref{fig:10a}.
+This model simplified the iTOF-MRPC structure by replacing the glass, gas gap, and PCB with an equivalent uniform medium.
+The permittivity of the equivalent dielectric was adjusted such that the impedance of the model matched the measured value (30 $\Omega$) of the prototype.
+To speed up the calculation, only 25 strips (five PCBs with five readout strips per PCB) were considered in the simulation, and the detector length was set to 300 mm.
+The readout strips from the different PCBs (\#1, \#2, \#3, and \#4) were connected to the bottom PCB (\#5) via metal pins.
+Two signals with opposite polarities, one aggregated from PCB \#1, \#3 and \#5, and the other from PCB \#2 and \#4, are fed to a pair of differential transmission lines, with a length of 20 mm and a differential impedance of 100 $\Omega$, and are then connected to the readout ports (port5, and port6 (not shown in the figure)) at both ends of the MRPC detector.
+A 1 M$\Omega$ lumped port was placed at the center of each stack.
+These four ports input a Gaussian-shaped excitation that simulates the induced signal on the readout strip generated by the avalanches in each stack.
+The Gaussian signal had an amplitude of 1V and a rise time of 230 ps, which is consistent with the real signal.
+The excitation signal input to each port is delayed by 20 ps sequentially, from the top to the bottom, to simulate the time difference between the induced signals in each stack in the case of particle crossing.
+To calculate the signal transmission process, a transient solver of ANSYS HFSS was used.